-SECTION 6.04.
-Investments.
-The Borrower will not, nor will it permit any of the Subsidiary Guarantors to, acquire, make or enter into, or hold, any Investments except:
+acquire, make or er SECTION 6.04.
+Investrater into, or hold, any Investrante nents.
+The Borrower will not, nor will it permit any of the S stments except: ubsidiary Guarantors to, (a) operating deposit accounts with banks; Subsidiary Guarant (b) ors; Investments by the Borrower and the Subsidiary Guarantors in the Borrower and the planning and not fo (c) or speculative purposes; Hedging Agreements entered into in the ordinary course of he Borrower's financial (d) nts are permitted under the plio Investments are acqui Portfolio Investments by the Borrower and its Subsidiar le Investment Company Act and the Borrower's Investment Pered; (e) that occur after vered Debt Amount does the Extended Commitment Investments in Financing Subsidiaries so long as, (i) after not exceed the Borrowing Base and (ii) the sum of (x) all Investment Termination Date and (y) all Investments under clause (f) be all not exceed \$10,000,000 in the aggregate; tments under this clause all Investments under th additional Investments up to but not exceeding \$15,000,000 in is clause (f) that occur after the Extended Commitment Term ir after the Extended Commitment Termination Date, shall no ination Date and (y) all (g) Investments in Cash and Cash Equivalents; (h) Investments described on Schedule 3.12(b) ; (i) Investments by a Financing Subsidiary; and (j) Investments in the form of Guarantees permitted pursuant to \underline{S} ection 6.01. to be equal to (A) contributed, transfe the aggregate amount of f) of this Section, the aggregate amount of an Investment at and f cash, together with the aggregate fair market value of prop 105 Revolving Credit Agreement assets of, any other Person so long as (i) the Borrower is the continuing or surviving entity in such transaction and (ii) at the time otherwise dispose of equipment or other property or assets that do not consist of Portfolio Investments so long as the aggregate thereof and after giving effect thereto, no Default shall have occurred or be continuing; and amount of all such sales, leases, transfer and dispositions does not exceed \$5,000,000 in any fiscal year.

-- (a) operating deposit accounts with banks; - (b) Investments by the Borrower and the Subsidiary Guarantors; in the Borrower and the Subsidiary Guarantors; - (c) Hedging Agreements entered into in the ordinary course of the Borrower's financial planning and not for speculative purposes; - (d) Portfolio Investments by the Borrower and its Subsidiaries to the extent such Portfolio Investments are permitted under the Investment Company Act and the Borrower's Investment Policies as in effect as of the date such Portfolio Investments are acquired; - (e) Investments in Financing Subsidiaries so long as, (i) after giving effect to such Investment, the Covered Debt Amount does not exceed the Borrowing Base and (ii) the sum of (x) all Investments under this clause (e) that occur after the Extended Commitment Termination Date and (y) all Investments under clause (f) below that occur after the Extended Commitment Termination Date, shall not exceed \$10,000,000 in the aggregate; - (f) additional Investments up to but not exceeding \$15,000,000 in the aggregate; provided that the sum of (x) all Investments under this clause (f) that occur after the Extended Commitment Termination Date and (y) all Investments under clause (e) above that occur after the Extended Commitment Termination Date, shall not exceed \$10,000,000 in the aggregate; - (g) Investments in Cash and Cash Equivalents; - (h) Investments described on Schedule 3.12(b); - (i) Investments by a Financing Subsidiary; and - (j) Investments in the form of Guarantees permitted pursuant to Section 6.01.
+(f)

-For purposes of clause (f) of this Section, the aggregate amount of an Investment at any time shall be deemed to be equal to (A) the aggregate amount of cash, together with the aggregate fair market value of property, loaned, advanced, contributed, transferred or otherwise invested that gives rise to such Investment minus (B) the aggregate amount of dividends, distributions or other payments received in cash in respect of such Investment; provided that in no event shall the aggregate amount of such Investment be deemed to be less than zero; the amount of an Investment shall not in any event be reduced by reason of any write-off of such Investment nor increased by any increase in the amount of earnings retained in the Person in which such Investment is made that have not been dividended, distributed or otherwise paid out.
+the Borrower may merge or consolidate with, or acquire all or substantially all of the the Borrower and each of the Subsidiary Guarantors may sell, lease, transfer or invested that gives rise to such Investment minus (B) the aggregate amount of dividends, distributions or other payments received in cash in respect of such Investment; provided that in no event shall the aggregate amount of such Investment be deemed to be less than zero; the amount of an Investment shall not in any event be reduced by reason of any write-off of such Investment nor increased by any increase in the amount of earnings retained in the Person in which such Investment is made that have not been dividended, distributed or otherwise paid out.